ariasmn/dotfiles/README.md

 # dotfiles
 These are the config files to set up a system so I feel comfortable using it.

-Currently running Fedora as my distro and GNOME as my DE.
+Currently running Debian as my distro and KDE as my DE.

 ### Automatic setup using ansible
 To quickly set-up different workstations using the same config across them, I used [Ansible](https://github.com/ansible/ansible).